 - Look at your ‘successes’ (see below)

-Athletes use both mastery (improving skills or mastering new skills) as well as demonstration of ability (showing off skills to others, demonstrating more ability than others, winning) as important sources of confidence.
+Athletes use both mastery (improving skills or mastering new skills) as well as a demonstration of ability (showing off skills to others, demonstrating more ability than others, winning) as important sources of confidence.
 Effective ‘goal maps’ can include performance goals that are controllable so that success is within the athletes’ control.
-All athletes (particularly male athletes) should be encouraged to define success and achievement in controllable ways (e.g. mastery) to help keep their confidence stable resilient through the ups and downs of competition.
+All athletes (particularly male athletes) should be encouraged to define success and achievement in controllable ways (e.g. mastery) to help keep their confidence stable and resilient through the ups and downs of competition.

 Source 3: Preparation